bazaarvoice/Curations-API-Pixel-tutorial/README.md

 Before Downloading:
 -------------

 The Curations API Pixel tutorial is built using the [create-react-app](https://github.com/facebookincubator/create-react-app) framework.
-User should familiarize themselves with the code base.
+User should familiarize themselves with that code base.

 1. Note that implementing the API Analytics Tags is required according to the [Curations API terms and conditions]()
 2. Read the [Curations API Analytics tutorial](https://developer.bazaarvoice.com/curations-api/bv-pixel) documentation.
 3. Install the [Bazaarvoice Analytics Inspector for Chrome](https://chrome.google.com/webstore/detail/bazaarvoice-analytics-ins/olmofcadoappjkcnnhomdlnpmpbleekd).
-4. Realize that the starter kit is meant as a sample and by no means optimized for speed and scale.
+4. Realize that the tutorial is meant as a sample, and by no means optimized for speed and scale.
 The code is provided as a means to help API users better understand the required analytics for Curations API users.

 How it run locally:
 -------------------